adorsys/xs2a/cms-client/README.md

 # Consent management system client

-A module that tests rest endpoints of consent management system for XS2A Interface of Berlin Group
+## Overview
+A pure java API that provides capabilities to access Consent Management System REST endpoints.
+It is free from Spring framework and uses Apache HTTP Components library to send Http requests.

+##Tesing
+Class de.adorsys.aspsp.cmsclient.sample.CmsExecutor perfroms test calls to all available endpoints.
-FOR TEST PURPOSES ONLY, NOT FOR PRODUCTION!
+FOR TEST PURPOSES ONLY, DON'T USE IN PRODUCTION!